jneug/typst-mantys/README.md

 	- Argument display in command descriptions,
 	- Alert boxes.
 - Added `#version(since:(), until:())` command to add version markers to commands.
+- Styles moved to a separate `theme.typ` file to allow easy customization of colors and styles.
 - Fixes and code improvements.

 ### Version 0.0.2